 Medicinal Cannabis | Trimming, Drying, Milling

-As the 4th, 5th and 6th stage of the 12 stage medicinal cannabis production process, medicinal cannabis trimming, drying and milling happen after the cannabis flower buds have been harvested.
+The 5th, 6th and 7th stages of the medicinal cannabis production process are medicinal cannabis trimming, drying and milling.
+These stages happen after the cannabis flower buds have been harvested.

 GMP and Advice on Medicinal Cannabis Trimming, Drying and Milling | International Expert Consultants